Discovering Indonesia: political and economic overview of one of the leading countries in the ASEAN region.

 - Opening of economic sectors by government;

-– 140 billion of investments in 5 years (36% covered by public funds);
+- 140 billion investment over 5 years (36% covered by public funds);

 - Natural resources (hydrocarbons, minerals, vegetable oils);

-Here are the weaknesses:
+Instead, these are the weaknesses:

-– Lack of transparency in the legal system;
+- Poor transparency of the legal system;

 - High corruption in local businesses and entrepreneurship;